IRMaGe-3T/segment-from-pride/README.md

 The code runs on its own from there and produces 3 XML/REC in `OutDirectory/studyname/patientname` which can be imported back in the console with a single PRIDE call (copy the 6 files in the `dirXmlRecOut`, see below).

 # Possible improvements
-- Producing three 256x256x256 volumes allows to obtain XML files with correct geometry information, which avoids computing all the offcenters from the sagittal scan.
+- Producing three cubic volumes allows to obtain XML files with correct geometry information, which avoids computing all the offcenters from the sagittal scan.
 There may be a cleaner wat with fewer PRIDE exports to implement.